 You know what happened next.
 The problem grew into the opioid epidemic that we are dealing with today.

 The solution, however, begins with individuals stepping up to take the first step towards healing.
-With thehelp of SOBA it is possible for those suffering from opioid addiction to get their lives back on track.
-If you or a loved one is ready to combat the grip of heroin and get your life back on track, contact us at SOBA College Recovery today.
-We are here to help you fully recover your Heroin addiction once and for all.
+With the help of SOBA, it is possible for those suffering from opioid addiction to get their lives back on track.
+If you or a loved one is ready to combat the grip of heroin and get your life back on track, contact us at SOBA New Jersey today.
+We are here to help you fully recover your heroin addiction at our drug rehab centers, once and for all.